Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-(a) Provide a safe and productive work environment that is free from the effects of unlawful use, distribution, dispensing, manufacture, and possession of controlled substances or alcohol use during work hours.
-See the Federal Controlled Substance Act, 41 USC 701.
+(a) Provide a safe, productive work environment that is free from the effects of drug and alcohol abuse;

-(b) Identify, correct and remove the effects of drug and alcohol abuse on job performance.
+(b) Identify, correct and remove the effects of drug and alcohol abuse on job performance; and

-(c) Assure the protection and safety of employees and the public.
+(c) Assure the protection and safety of employees, the public, and property.

 (a) reasonable suspicion;